 How to apply?

 How you apply depends on the discipline you have chosen for your doctoral degree.
 Whilst all doctoral candidates in the natural sciences are enrolled in structured PhD programmes, the humanities and social sciences also offer individual doctoral degrees.
-Individual doctoral degrees are the rule at the Faculty of Humanities and the Faculty of Law.
+Individual doctoral degrees are the rule at the Faculty of Law.

 - Individual doctoral degrees The path to an individual doctoral degree starts with the search for a professor who is willing to supervise your doctoral studies.
 The topic of your doctoral thesis should be appropriate to your supervisor's field of research.
 The person willing to supervise your doctoral studies becomes your academic supervisor, called "Doktormutter" or "Doktorvater" in German.